kalxas/rasdaman/doc/main/04_ql-guide.rst

-The function accepts an *mddExp* and a *mintervalExp* and returns an array whose spatial domain is extended to the new domain specified by *mintervalExp*, with *mddExp*\ 's values in its domain and null values elsewhere.
+The function accepts an *mddExp* and a *mintervalExp* and returns an array whose spatial domain is extended to the new domain specified by *mintervalExp*.
 The result MDD has the same cell type as the input MDD.

 Precondition: ::